With rising Covid-19 cases ahead of holiday plans, the availability of testing is becoming severely strained - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Melissa Alonso, Amanda Sealy, Oren Liebermann, Artemis Moshtaghian, Jennifer Henderson, Pervaiz Shallwani and Mark Morales contributed to this report.
+Melissa Alonso, Amanda Sealy, Oren Liebermann, Artemis Moshtaghian, Jennifer Henderson, Pervaiz Shallwani, Mark Morales, Pete Muntean and Naomi Thomas contributed to this report.

 Comments